fdac17/news/README.md

    along with a time-line of milestones, and expected outcome.

 # Class on Sep 27-29
-- Work on Mini Project2 - Step1-2
+- Work on Mini Project2 - Step1-2/ Poposal for the final project

 # Class on Sep 25
 - Discovery: Mini Project2 - Step2 - Introduction